How to Get a Music Manager & What a Manager Does

 #4 Communicate with record labels

 Reputable music management companies only work with acts they believe in.
 This is a valuable vetting process for record labels.
-This helps record labels to minimise the risk of investing in the wrong acts and also be confident that the management company will take some of the burdens of continuing development of the artist.
+This helps record labels to minimise the risk of investing in the wrong acts and also be confident that the management company will take some of the burdens of the continuing development of the artist.

 #5 Make you appealing to a record label